FabMo/FabMo-Minder-Desktop/README.md

 ## Mac OSX

-There is also a package file for MAC on the [release page](https://github.com/jlucidar/FabMo-Tool-Minder-Desktop/releases/latest), but I didn't test it as I'm not a MAC user.
-I'll apreciate any feedback for it.
+There is also a package file for MAC on the [release page](https://github.com/jlucidar/FabMo-Tool-Minder-Desktop/releases/latest).

 ## Linux